California's June 15 Economic Reopening Has Many Residents Rejoicing, While Others Say They're Worried

 Businesses like Bruno’s Italian Restaurant are allowed, as of Tuesday, to open at fully capacity.
-Customers, as long as they are vaccinated can freely go into restaurants and other businesses without their masks as long as that falls under the establishment’s guidelines.READ MORE: Derrick Smith, Beloved Security Guard Killed In Long Beach, Identified As Hit-And-Run Victim, While Suspect Still At-Large
+Customers, as long as they are vaccinated can freely go into restaurants and other businesses without their masks as long as that falls under the establishment’s guidelines.READ MORE: Southland Braces For Triple-Digit Temperatures

 “We’ve been waiting for that for quite a bit.
 We’re excited to open up all the way,” Pantaleone Bruno, the restaurant’s owner, told CBSLA’s Rick Montanez.